 Counselling Psychology: why do some people choose to talk about the most intimate details of their lives with a complete stranger when others wouldn't dream of doing so?
 Drawing on real clients' experiences, counselling psychologist Harriet Wichtowski discusses some of the reasons why people seek counselling and psychotherapy, and how it can help.

 Attendance is free but pre-registration is essential.
-To book your place visit our online registration page.
+To book your place please complete the registration form.